ippontech/blog-usa/posts/hey-this-looks-familiar-front-end-development-for-back-end-engineers.md

 }
 ```

-In order to receive this information on the side of the child component, we write a setter method to accept values from an input object and update our model data, updating the rendering as needed.
+In order to receive this information on the side of the child component, we write a setter function to accept values from an input object and update our model data, updating the rendering as needed.
 Here, we're taking advantage of the fact that the names of the properties passed in the `props` object are the same as the names of the corresponding model fields on this component.

 ``` js
 set props(props) {